home-assistant/home-assistant.io/source/_integrations/statistics.markdown

 ha_quality_scale: internal
 ha_codeowners:
   - '@fabaff'
+  - '@ThomDietrich'
 ha_domain: statistics
 ha_platforms:
   - sensor
 ---

 The `statistics` sensor platform observes the state of a source sensor and provides statistical characteristics about its recent past.
-This integration can be useful in automations, e.g., to trigger an action when the air humidity in the bathroom settles after a hot shower or when the number of brewed coffee over a day gets too high.
+Examples are a moving average, the minimum value, trend information, or variance.
+The integration can be useful in automations, e.g., when the humidity in the bathroom settles after a hot shower or when the number of brewed coffee over a day gets too high.

-The statistics sensor updates with every source sensor update.
-The value of the sensor represents one statistical characteristic, with `mean` being the default.
-The time period and/or number of recent state that should be considered is an important factor here.
-Check the configuration section below for options.
+The sensor updates with every source sensor change and presents one of many configurable statistical characteristics.
+The time period and/or number of recent states to be considered are defined through configuration and must be chosen based on the use case.

-Both `sensor` and `binary_sensor` are supported as source sensor.
-A number of characteristics is supported by each, please check below.
+As source, all sensors with a numeric state or alternatively any numeric attribute can be observed.
+Additionally, the component supports the `binary_sensor` domain with a limited number of statistical characteristics as source sensor.

-Assuming the [`recorder`](/integrations/recorder/) integration is running, historical sensor data is read from the database on startup and is available immediately after a restart of the platform.
-If the [`recorder`](/integrations/recorder/) integration is *not* running, it can take some time for the sensor to start reporting data because some characteristics calculations require more than one source sensor value.
+Assuming the [recorder](/integrations/recorder/) integration is running, historical sensor data is read from the database on startup and is available immediately after a restart of the platform.
+If the recorder integration is *not* running, it can take some time for the sensor to start reporting data because some characteristics calculations require more than one source sensor value.

 ## Characteristics

 The following statistical characteristics are available.
-Pay close attention to the right configuration of `sampling_size` and `max_age`, as most characterists are directly related to the count of samples or the age of processed samples.
+Pay close attention to the right configuration of `sampling_size` and `max_age`, as most characteristics are directly related to the count of samples and the age of processed samples.

 ### Numeric Source Sensor

-The following characteristics are supported for `sensor` source sensors:
+The following characteristics are supported for numeric source sensors:

 | State Characteristic | Description |
 | -------------------- | ----------- |